enBloc-org/kindly/README.md

 - ### Who is it for?

    Kindly is for anyone who wants to share items with the Ukrainian refugee community.
-Equally, it is for members of the Ukrainian refugee community who want to borrow or receive items
+Equally, it is for members of the Ukrainian refugee community who want to give back, borrow or receive items

 - ### Who are we?